-The weather looks so-so out, and rainy, so I pack layerable clothes, lunch, water, sunblock, bug spray, a hat and a jacket in my backpack.
+The weather looks so-so out, and rainy, so I pack layerable clothes, lunch, water, sunblock, hiking tracker, bug spray, a hat and a jacket in my backpack.
 You get cold when you sweat, so you need a jacket to put on over your clothes.
 Even in July, wintery patches of snow surround the glacier fed Lake Garibaldi at the top.

 The sensory perceptions that make up a hike cannot be experienced in pictures.
 Pictures cannot send your ears the concert sound of the waterfall at the start of the hike, which grows faint into unrecognizable silence as you ascend the mountain top, halted only by whiskey jack whistles and a horn to ward off bears.

 a whiskey jack flew into my hand to eat a grape at picnic area

 Pictures can’t activate the fresh pine buds, or grip your feet like the tree roots on the path.
 Photos can’t record the weight of the sweet bird on your finger who is eating a grape from your lunch, or the vivid glassy blue colorized lake where trout are jumping.

 We leave Surrey at 5:30am to beat the crowds, and after a few stops, we arrive at the mountain at 8am.
 Vehicles from California and Washington State dot the parking lot, and a tour bus of students from Mexico and Germany ascend the trail.
 I am so lucky to have this world class hiking spot 70 km away from my home in Surrey.